techjay-c/tp/docs/DeveloperGuide.md

 2. ToothTracker retrieves the list of all dentist data saved in the system.
 3. ToothTracker displays the list of dentist data to the user.

    Use case ends.

 **Extensions**

 - **1a.
 User inputs an invalid command.**
     - ToothTracker identifies the command error.
         - ToothTracker prompts the user to make the necessary adjustments and provide the command in the correct format.
-    - Steps within 1a repeat until a valid add dentist command is provided.
+    - Steps within 1a repeat until a valid `list-dentist` command is provided.

       Use case continues from step 2.